VikOlliver/RepRapMicron/README.md

 The meaty part is in the "maus" directory, where the OpenSCAD models for a rapidly reconfigurable 3D printed prototype can be found.

-The project has achieved the first Alpha release.
+The project has achieved the secomnd Alpha release.
 This repository holds files that can reasonably be expected to be functional and useful to potential developers/experimenters.

 If you're looking for pre-built STL files, they're [here](https://www.printables.com/model/1286343-reprapmicron-micron-accurate-3d-printer).